ParedesGab/PP1/README.md

 - Update the extraordinary section with new research.

-- Have a good understanding of image to aspect ratio, to implement it accordingly.
+- Better use of image to aspect ratio, and implement it accordingly.

 - Add a carousel to the "Love story" section, and to the "Laxus and Thiosymbion introduction sections", respectively; so that more media can be displayed.